 Average TTFB: 89ms | Uptime: 99.97% | Price: $15/month

-What impressed me most: during a traffic spike test (simulating a viral social media post), their auto-scaling kicked in within 12 seconds.
-Most hosts take 2-3 minutes, by which time your site is already down.
+The standout: during a traffic spike test simulating a viral post, their auto-scaling kicked in within 12 seconds.
+Most hosts took 2-3 minutes, which is long enough for your site to faceplant.

-The downside?
-Their control panel feels like it's from 2019, and their WordPress staging environment is clunky compared to what you get with top WordPress hosts.
+The trade-off is a dated control panel, and the WordPress staging is clunky next to what you get from top WordPress hosts.

 2. Digital Pacific - Best for WordPress